We all want to look after our loved ones when we die and make sure they are financially sound.

 This largely depends on you, your lifestyle, finances, and how you want to leave your estate when you are gone.

 For instance, if you don't have any dependents and are financially sound, you might not need an over 50 life insurance policy.
-However, if you do have dependents and a mortgage to pay off, it might be prudent to look into taking out a policy.
+However, if you do have dependents, would like to leave an inheritance and help pay for your funeral, it might be prudent to look into taking out a policy.

 We recommend weighing up the points below and working out whether they apply to yourself or not, if you are unsure whether you need an over 50 life insurance plan or not: